 The 2014 pilot program proved to be a tremendous success and ACPAC and CEEPC unanimously decided to continue the program.

 3.2 Awards Selection Committee

-Members of COG’s Air and Climate Public Advisory Committee (ACPAC) will serve as the judges for the awards.
+Members of COG’s Air and Climate Public Advisory Committee (ACPAC) serve as the judges for the awards.
 ACPAC is the citizen advisory committee that advises the Climate, Energy and Environment Policy Committee (CEEPC) on climate and energy issues.
 ACPAC has equal representation from across the region.
 ACPAC members also have a diverse set of backgrounds including business/industry, education/scientific, environmental/health and civic organizations.